Wendy0601/Identifying-Overlapping-Successive-Events-Using-a-Shallow-Convolutional-Neural-Network/README.md

 ## Getting started
 1) You can run our trained model with "Test_CNN-F_final.ipynb", or train the model by yourself with "Train_CNN-F_final.ipynb".
+2) Our model is denoted as "CNN-F" while the "CNN-T" is as comparison.
+Details are described in our paper.

 ## The roadmap of our approach